swlaschin/fsharpforfunandprofit.com/_posts/2013-01-25-computation-expressions-builder-part1.md

 This value is not a function and cannot be applied
 ```

 Fair enough.
 If you think about it, it doesn't make sense to have nothing at all in a computation expression.
-After all, it's purpose is to chain expressions together.
+After all, its purpose is to chain expressions together.

 Next, what about a simple expression with no `let!` or `return`?